 No one in the village believed it was possible to master the trees the way Karamuva had without the intervention of unnatural forces of this Earth.
 My cousin Indar firmly held that Karamuva was being watched and guarded by a colony of ghosts that had haunted the jamun trees alongside the street since times immemorial.
 He had an easy explanation for the uncalled for benevolence of the ghosts towards Karamuva.
 Some years ago, when Karamuva’s father met his untimely end after being bitten by an angry cobra, his soul had flown straight to the legion of ancient ghosts.
 It was the father who had managed to earn the good wishes of the unrequited spirits in his son’s favour.
 How else could a human glide like that among the trees as if treading an invisible web spread under his toes?
 Other children were only too eager to corroborate his theory, adding a few quirky twists of their own.

-We didn’t come to know about the fall for one long year as the communication channels were not very different from the Stone Age in those days, and that was not such a long time ago either.
-But, by the time we returned to the village for our annual summer escapade, the manner and reason of Karamuva’s fatal fall had assumed the status of a legend with several contrasting versions.
+We didn’t come to know about his fall for one long year as the communication channels were not very different from the Stone Age in those days, and that was not such a long time ago either.
+But, by the time we returned to the village for our annual summer escapade, the manner and reason of Karamuva’s fatal landing had assumed the status of a legend with several contrasting versions.
 Many children swore that he had stolen money from his poor mother to repeatedly watch his favourite film ‘Sholay’ for an entire week, thus upsetting his father’s ghost who had caught him by the toe and hurled him to the ground, ensuring he landed skull first.
 Then there were some, including our cousin, who held that Karamuva had coaxed a girl years older to him up the jamun tree to kiss her on an afternoon full with dust devils.
 It was a damned nasty thing to do for a thirteen year old boy and he couldn’t have chosen a worse moment than that.
 No wonder the colony of ghosts in the jamun trees had felt endlessly outraged.
 So they first shooed away the idiot of a girl who leapt to the ground miraculously and ran for dear life.
 Then they hung poor Karamuva upside down in mid air before dropping him to his gory end in the same state.

 Many years later, after I grew up to have a family and a car of my own, I was driving through the neighbouring districts of my native town in a sweltering May afternoon.
 It was that time of the year when the first batches of jamuns had already started mellowing on the thick umbrellas of trees.
 Sure enough, the bitumen-starved road to Lucknow was pock-marked by the splattered purple berries here and there.
 Thick with the memories of the childhood summers, jamuns and the legend of Karamuva, I was feeling tempted to stop by the roadside and pick a few of them just as I would do in the good old days.
 My wife and daughters were dozing deeply on the rear seat and they were least likely to object to my earthly craving.
 However, my reverie was being punctured again and again by a spanking new Volkswagen Polo, which it seemed was being driven by several nincompoops who would stop and change the driving hand every few miles.
 They would fall back with every stop but would rush to overtake me quickly.